qmi03/hpc-mpi-rma-report/src/report/c2/index.typ

 The concluding @hpc-context bridges these technologies within the high-performance computing context.
-It illustrates how C++11 multithreading and MPI can complement each other: C++11 provides efficient inter-core communication within a single node, while MPI handles communication between different computers in a cluster.
+It illustrates how C++11 multithreading and MPI can complement each other: C++11 provides efficient intra-node communication within a single node, while MPI handles inter-node communication between different computers in a cluster.
 This perspective sets the stage for the thesis's exploration of a hybrid programming model that leverages the strengths of both technologies.